Career Fair Info for Students

 - Video: Getting the Most out of the Virtual Career Fair

-- Know your job interests and qualifications: practice a 30 second elevator pitch highlighting your strengths, academic preparation, and related experiences.
+Practice a 30 second elevator pitch highlighting your strengths, academic preparation, and related experiences.
 Focus on how you can contribute to the company, NOT what the employer can do for you.

-- Have your resume reviewed by Thayer Career Services: there is nothing like a fresh pair of eyes to proofread it one last time!
-Make an appointment.
+There is nothing like a fresh pair of eyes to proofread it one last time!
+Make an appointment with us!

-- Know who is attending: peruse the employer directory on Handshake; make a list of companies you want to meet with beforehand.
+Peruse the employer directory on Handshake; make a list of companies you want to meet with beforehand.
 Sign up for 1:1s and group sessions!

-- Research companies in advance: visit company websites that pique your interest; read their featured articles; show their representatives that you have prepared ahead of time.
+Visit company websites that pique your interest; read their featured articles; show their representatives that you have prepared ahead of time.

-- Prepare questions:
+- Prepare questions, such as:

 What specific skills/qualifications does your organization look for in its candidates?

-- Where does your company have branches or offices?
+Where does your company have branches or offices?

-- What's the company culture like?
+What's the company culture like?

-- How does your organization train its new employees?
+How does your organization train its new employees?

-- What are typical entry-level (or internship) positions?
+What are typical entry-level (or internship) positions?

 Day of the Fair

 Refer to the questions you prepared in advance and never underestimate the power of eye contact.

 Use the career fair to make connections with employers, alumni, and fellow students.

 Thank the representatives for their time, and let them know that you will be in touch.

 After the Fair